Past Clinic: Elite Stroke Mechanics: Catch & Kick Camp

 In this session, swimmers will focus on a very specific part of the pull that is perhaps the most important part of each stroke: THE CATCH!
 Swimmers will learn to set their hand and forearm in the water in a position for them to feel the water and to grab a much water as possible.
 This will allow your swimmer to move further with each stroke.
 When swimmers spend dedicated time working on improving their catch, they make huge strides in increasing their speed and efficiency in each stroke.
 This session focuses on just that.

 - FREESTYLE CATCH: The best swimmers in the world utilize an early vertical forearm to put immediate pressure back on the water.
-Connor and Courtney will help swimmers find the perfect position in each freestyle stroke to achieve the perfect "catch".
+Giles and Kendall will help swimmers find the perfect position in each freestyle stroke to achieve the perfect "catch".
 Finding this position sets up the rest of the pull to be more powerful and faster!

 - BACKSTROKE CATCH: It is very important for swimmers to bend their elbow early in the pull so that they can get an early catch for an immediate and powerful press back into the water.
 The angle of the backstroke catch and the depth are extremely important in order to achieve maximum power.

 - BUTTERFLY CATCH: Long and smooth strokes will allow your swimmer to have a more efficient butterfly.
-Your clinicians will teach participants to get an early catch on the water for more power in each stroke.
+Giles and Kendall will teach participants to get an early catch on the water for more power in each stroke.
 Finding the right timing and technique to get and early catch will help your swimmer drop time.

 - BREASTSTROKE CATCH: Participants in this session will learn drills to encourage them to keep their hands and elbows high on the water throughout the catch phase in breaststroke, thereby minimizing resistance and maintaining speed.

 The kick is an important part of maintaining consistent speed and balance through every stroke.
 Strong kicks can propel your swimmer forward, but if done inefficiently, the legs can create also create a lot of drag.
 Kicking adds to a swimmer’s speed and improves the body position for a more connected stroke.
-Your Elite Clinicians will break down the kicking technique as well as timing for each stroke.
+Kendall and Giles will break down the kicking technique as well as timing for each stroke.